enkidevs/curriculum/sql/dql/aggregate-queries/aggregate-queries-discussion-insight.md

   math_grade > 1;
 ```

-Finally, after you've tested the query, you can copy and paste it in the comment section.
+Finally, after you've tested the query, you can copy and paste it into the comment section.